Journal Writing – Resources

 So there you have it, some of my favourites, ones I come back to when my writing gets stale or stuck.
 Now let’s move on to some other things to consider.

 You have the tools, you may have read one of the books, the next questions are where do you write and when do you write?
 If you are doing the morning pages, Julia Cameron encourages you to write first thing in the morning.
-For me, that was a struggle, I am barely coherent before 10:00 AM – just not a morning journal candleperson.
+For me, that was a struggle, I am barely coherent before 10:00 AM – just not a morning person.
 You can carry your journal with you and write in coffee shops and restaurants, my personal favourite.
 The sounds around me allow me to get into my own head in a way I don’t do at home.
 To duplicate that coffee shop atmosphere I log into coffivity.com

 You can set up a space at home or at your desk on a break, you can have a favourite pen or piece of music.
 You can write first thing in the day or last thing at night.
 Try both – they will give you different results.
 I encourage you to try a number of venues and writing instruments.
 Personally I love a fountain pen and a very smooth textured paper.
 The feel of my hand gliding across the paper is an added pleasure to the process.